|

 has been on exposing the structures of domination and plays of power

-economists are not just ideologists.
-They have been trying to work out
+and economists are not just ideologists.
+They have been trying to

-how a relatively benign and durable order can emerge despite the obvious
+work out how a relatively benign and durable order can emerge despite

-structures of domination and plays of power.
-This is important work,
+the obvious structures of domination and plays of power.
+This is important

-but the neo-Augustinian political ontology on which most critics rely
+work, but the neo-Augustinian political ontology on which most critics

-leaves little room for a story that fails to distinguish the good guys
+rely leaves little room for a story that fails to distinguish the

-from the bad guys.
-The demand is for a clear moral ground on which we
+good guys from the bad guys.
+The demand is for a clear moral ground

 As I shall attempt to explain in the next section, the ground demanded